roidelapluie/blog/content/articles/gluster-split-brain.md

     wrong

 The solution was the following: gluster is creating hard links in a .gluster directory, and you have to delete all the hard links to the file to get rid of it.
+Please note that I am working on the 'brick'.

     :::bash
     srv02$ sudo find /export/brick1/sdb1/ -samefile /export/brick1/sdb1/test -print -delete